taspencer/python-manylinux-demo/README.md

 This sample project contains a very simple C compile extension module that links to an external library (ATLAS, a linear algebra library).
-The build is configured via the `setup.py` file.
+The build is configured via the `setup.py` file..

 Continuous integration setup with Travis + Docker
 -------------------------------------------------